dagimg-dot/j-vicinae-extensions/extensions/floww/README.md

 2. Ensure Floww CLI is installed and configured
 3. Create some workflows using `floww add`

-## Usage

-1. Open Vicinae and search for "floww"
-2. Browse your available workflows
-3. Click on a workflow to apply it
-4. Use the search bar to filter workflows by name or description

-## Workflow File Support

-The extension supports multiple workflow file formats:

-- **YAML** (`.yaml`, `.yml`)
-- **JSON** (`.json`)
-- **TOML** (`.toml`)

 ## Actions

 - **Apply Workflow**: Execute the selected workflow
 - **Validate Workflow**: Check if the workflow is valid
 - **Copy Workflow Name**: Copy the workflow name to clipboard
 - **Show in Finder**: Open the workflow file location

-## Error Handling

-The extension handles various error scenarios:

-- Floww CLI not installed
-- Configuration directory missing
-- No workflows found
-- Workflow file parsing errors
-- CLI execution failures

 ## Development